Hurricane Ian victim files lawsuit against contractor

 The contractor had, in the past, promised to refund some of the money but never did, according to Salvaggio.

+“I want everyone to know his name, what he’s done, and have him not do this to anyone else like he did to me,” Salvaggio said.

+Salvaggio said he’s not doing this for the money.
+He’s doing it to make sure nothing like this happens to anyone ever again.

-WINK News called the contractor for comment but has not heard back.
+WINK News called the contractor for comment on the lawsuit but has not heard back.